cloudmesh/client/docs/source/aws.rst

         'Delete VM for TBD-001'
         INFO: VM delete success.ok.
         VM record TBD-001 is being deleted from the local database...

+That's all.
+Simply provide VM instance name to terminate.

 List of Server Sizes (flavors)
 -------------------------------------------------------------------------------